Barrier States Theory for Safety-Critical Multi-Objective Control: Input-to-State Safety (ISSf) and Input-to-State Safe Stability (IS 3 )

-\begin{corollary} Consider the safety embedded system \eqref{eq: safety embedded system} with $\bar{f}(0,0)=0$ that is continuously differentiable.
+\begin{corollary} Suppose that the safety embedded system \eqref{eq: safety embedded system} with $\bar{f}(0,0)=0$ is continuously differentiable.
 Let $u=K(\bar{x})$ be a continuous feedback controller such that the undisturbed closed-loop system $\dot{\bar{x}} = \bar{f}\big(\bar{x},K(\bar{x})\big)$ is globally Lipschitz for all $\bar{x} \in \mathcal{S} \times \mathcal{B}$ and its origin $\bar{x}=0$ is globally exponentially stable.
 Then, the safety-critical system \eqref{eq: control system dynamics} is input-to-state safely stable (IS$^3$).
 It is locally IS$^3$, if the continuous feedback controller renders the origin of the undisturbed closed-loop system uniformly asymptotically stable. \end{corollary} \begin{proof} The proof follows that of \cite[Lemma~4.6]{khalil2002nonlinear} for ISS in the global sense (see \textcite[Corollary~2.39]{mironchenko2023ISS-book}, for the local case), and by \autoref{prop: safety system is ISS iff orignal is IS3}, the safety-critical system \eqref{eq: control system dynamics} is (locally) IS$^3$. \end{proof}

-Such results can be powerful for the safe stabilization problem and useful when using local asymptotically stabilizing \textit{feedback} control design methods, which will be leveraged in an application example in the next section with a linear feedback control design.
+Such results are particularly useful for safe stabilization, especially when employing locally asymptotically stabilizing feedback control methods.
+This will be demonstrated in the following section through an application example using linear feedback control.